 Unfortunately, in the long term, you may find that removing these foods does not provide relief for the original symptoms.

-In fact, many dietitians and doctors caution that unnecessary dietary restrictions can actually be harmful to your child’s health.
+Many dietitians and doctors caution that unnecessary dietary restrictions can be harmful to your child’s health.

 Without expert nutrition reviews, they may miss out on important nutrients that are essential for growth and development.